firstdraft/appdev-lessons/lessons/string.md

    # p s
    ```

    Once the file is saved, remove the leading `#` from the `p`rint statements one by one, and run the code each time with `ruby invisible_to_visible.rb` at the terminal prompt.
+You don't need to type it out every time, you can just press the <kbd>Up ↑</kbd> arrow key when your cursor is at the terminal `$`-sign prompt to cycle to the previous entry.

 </div>